 Incrediball Blush Hydrangea Shrubs for Sale Online

-Proper care practices for these smooth Hydrangeas include part sun to full sun and a well draining soil medium.
-In early spring, just as the new growth begins to emerge on the stems, we recommend you cut the plant back by about one-third its height.
-Your Hydrangea shrub may also benefit from the application of a rose fertilizer in the growing seasons of spring and summer.
+Proper care practices for these smooth Hydrangeas include part sun to full sun and a well-draining soil medium.
+In early spring, just as the new growth begins to emerge on the stems, we recommend you cut the plant back by about one-third of its height.
+Your Hydrangea shrub may also benefit from applying a rose fertilizer in spring and summer growing seasons.

 This hydrangea combines the rock-solid reliability of the classic ‘Annabelle’ hydrangea with improved stem strength, bodacious blooms, and enormous flowers of the Incrediball series.
-The fabulous blooms of the Blushing Hydrangea can be enjoyed every year by many.
-These hardy plants can even thrive in chilly USDA zone 3!
+The fabulous blooms of the Blushing Hydrangea can be enjoyed yearly by many.
+These hardy plants can even thrive in chilly USDA Zone 3!
 This species of hydrangea is native to North America.

-Popular in use as yard borders, mass plantings and as a garden focal point, this silvery pink deciduous shrub makes for a grand addition to a yard.
-As an added bonus, the large clusters of flowers work beautifully as cut flower arrangements both fresh and dried!
+Popular in use as yard borders, mass plantings, and as a garden focal point, this silvery pink deciduous shrub makes for a grand addition to a yard.
+As a bonus, the large clusters of flowers work beautifully as cut flower arrangements, both fresh and dried!

 |Mature Height:||5 to 6 feet|

 |Mature width:||4 to 5 feet|

 |Classification:||Broad leaved decidious shrub, summer flowering|

 |Sunlight:||Full to partial sun|

 |Flower Color:||Silvery pink darkening with age|